Ivan Baran: Literary influence

 In short review of his book Samuel Gide for literary magazine Časopis Kvaka, book critic Klara Capan wrote: "I had the impression that I was reading a classic, and I defined the atmosphere as being closest to reading a book by Oscar Wilde or Süskind's Perfume."
 Writing a review of Samuel Gide for Centar Kulture, author and book critic Ivan Žganec wrote:

 Samuel Gide's plot is relatively simple, but its complexity is evident in the author's attempt to reflect in detail the progressive mental decline. (...)
 All this happens to an unusual extent: with each subsequent page, the characters seem to exist less and less, which makes the reader not only find himself increasingly distant from them, but at one point he realizes that the characters do not exist, that he is truly alone here and has no one to observe except himself.

 In a review of The Black Books Cycle for the news website Press032, book critic and professor Marija Lozančić-Keser offered a nuanced assessment of the series.
 Regarding Enzolart, she wrote:

 Enzolart has a lot of fantasy clichés and, in my opinion, too many characters.
 Some dialogues are too simple.
 On the other hand, just when you think you're reading simple fantasy, you come across reflections and depths that you don't expect from a child, and maybe even scare you.
 Enzolart is fast, light, relaxing as a fantasy, with not too many mistakes.

 Reviewing Mord Dur'agemski, she stated:

 It surprised me with its style, structure and originality.
 The writing style reminds me of Tolstoy at times (...)
 The book could use some more editing, but that doesn't detract from the work as a whole.
 The story is complex, the descriptions are detailed but not overdone, and the psychology, along with the epic structure, is perhaps the foundation of the entire work."

 The Black Books Cycle as a whole Lozančić-Keser described as "intense", adding:

 Each character is troubled by something, they are always lost in thought, there is a lot of philosophizing (and even serious philosophy).
 It's easy to forget that you are reading fantasy, and not some dark book of 19th century realism."

 In 2019, an excerpt from Samuel Gide was published in the 14. vukovarski zbornik Matice Hrvatske anthology, published by Matica Hrvatska.

+In 2025, A Meaning Anesthetic (Smisaoni anestetik), an excerpt from Baran's unfinished book, was published in the literary magazine Mogućnosti, published by Književni klub Split.

 Multimedia

 In 2025, following the publication of the second edition of his book Enzolart, Baran released a short film of the same name.
 Enzolart is a 37-minute-long animated film with narration from the book Enzolart.
 Its first two screenings were held in Vukovar and Velika Mlaka.

-That same year, in collaboration with Croatian video game producer Digital Gods, Baran announced a developement of the ARPG video game Enzolart.
+That same year, in collaboration with Croatian video game producer Digital Gods, Baran announced a development of the ARPG video game Enzolart.
 Early gameplay footage of the video game was screened together with a film Enzolart.